ACEM Primary Examination Format Explained

 Across multiple sittings, these failure modes recur:

-- Shallow anatomy preparation: emergency-relevant anatomy (airway, vascular access sites, trauma) is heavily tested.
+- Shallow anatomy preparation - emergency-relevant anatomy (airway, vascular access sites, trauma) is heavily tested.

 - Insufficient question-bank practice: pattern recognition from high-volume MCQ practice is essential for this format.